 Can I get Sky fibre optic broadband?

-Until recently Sky was only offering upgrades to its existing broadband customers but you can now buy Sky fibre as a brand new customer, taking advantage of those generous cheap bundle offers to nab a great deal.
+You can now buy Sky fibre as a brand new customer, taking advantage of those generous cheap bundle offers to nab a great deal.

 In order to find out if Sky fibre broadband is available in your area, simply enter your postcode in the comparison table above.
 Our deal engine will list exactly what you can get based on the current status of your exchange.
 Don’t forget you can also read reviews from other users, or leave a comment with your own opinion.